 Dr. Iradukunda’s work with the ACCL involves collaborating with the center on projects to improve health outcomes in the community.
 She is also interested in mentoring high school students and other community members interested in pursuing a career in healthcare or furthering their nursing education.

-My name is Rhoda Kaddu and I was born in Uganda.
+I was born in Uganda.
 I was introduced to the African Community Center of Lowell through the internship program at my school.
 I always want to give back to my community.
 The ACCL has given me the opportunity to help my community and create an impact.
 I want to continue to use the nonprofit world to combat the injustices around me.

 Summer School Teacher